urlimited/bem-react-constructor/README.md

 | children | nested elements, which you should nest by yourself | false |

 #### Disclaimer:
-This library does not have any relation with yandex/bem-react.
-I use it for myself, but I can see that people search it and download it.
-I lead the development on it in solo if you would like to take participation, please contact me via the email "maxim.tsoy.cv@gmail.com".
+This library does not have any relation with Yandex/bem-react.
+I use it for myself, but I can see that people search for it and download it.
+I lead the development on it solo if you would like to take participate, please contact me via the email "maxim.tsoy.cv@gmail.com".
 I will try to do my best in terms of documenting this library.
-Please check updates on a week base
+Please check updates on a weekly base